PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Zapata becomes a revolutionary general, hence gaining substance and Josefa.

 Word spreads that President Porfirio Diaz has left the country.
-Except a few people who know better, everybody celebrates, thinking their troubles came to and end at long last.
+Except a few people who know better, everybody celebrates, thinking their troubles came to an end at long last.
 Little do they know the bigger and bloodier part of the Mexican Revolution lies still ahead of them.

 Madero asks Zapata's men to disarm.
 Zapata doesn't understand how they would be able to get their lands back if unarmed.